Attention Distillation for Learning Video Representations: Distilling Motion Attention for Actions

-\textbullet\ \textbf{Attention Guided Recognition}.\ Based on the attention map $\mathcal{A}$ and the feature map $\phi(x)$, the model further applies a recognition module $F_{\mathcal{R}}$ to predict the action label $y$.
+\textbullet\ \textbf{Attention Guided Recognition}.
+Based on the attention map $\mathcal{A}$ and the feature map $\phi(x)$, our model further applies a recognition module $F_{\mathcal{R}}$ to predict the action label $y$.
 Specifically, this module uses $\mathcal{A}$ to selectively pool features from $\phi(x)$, followed by a classifier that maps the result feature vectors to the action label $y$.

-\textbullet\ \textbf{Attention Distillation}.\ To regularize the learning, we assume that $\mathcal{A}$ will receive supervision from a teacher model that outputs a reference attention map $\mathcal{\tilde{A}}$.
-Our teacher model comes from a different modality and is equipped with the same attention mechanism for recognition.
+\textbullet\ \textbf{Attention Distillation}.
+To regularize the learning, we assume that $\mathcal{A}$ will receive supervision from a teacher model that outputs a reference attention map $\mathcal{\tilde{A}}$.
+The teacher model comes from the flow stream and is equipped with the same attention module for recognition.

 Fig.\ \ref{fig:flowchart} presents an overview of our method.
-Our model takes the input of a video clip $x$ with multiple frames, and learns to predict two attention maps based on $\phi(x)$: $\mathcal{A}^M$ for motion attention and $\mathcal{A}^A$ for appearance attention.
-Based on these two maps, the model further aggregates visual features that will be passed into final recognition sub-network.
+Our model takes multiple video frames $x$ as inputs, and learns to predict two attention maps based on $\phi(x)$: $\mathcal{A}^M$ for motion attention and $\mathcal{A}^A$ for appearance attention.
+Based on these two maps, the model further aggregates visual features that will be passed into the final recognition sub-network.
 During training, we match $\mathcal{A}^M$ to the attention map $\mathcal{\Tilde{A}}^M$ from the reference flow network.
 For testing, only the input video is required for recognition.
-Our model also outputs two attention maps that can be used to diagnose recognition results.
+Our model also outputs two attention maps that can be used to visualize and diagnose recognition performance.
 We now detail the design of our key components.